Best road bike shoes reviewed for 2024

 Boardman Carbon

 With a full carbon sole, two adjustable dials and plenty of ventilation for just £85, the Boardman Carbon seems almost too good to be true.
-And although it’s not the most luxurious-looking, our reservations were unfounded as this shoe is the real deal.
+And although it’s not the most luxurious-looking, my reservations were unfounded as this shoe is the real deal.

-The sole isn’t as stiff as the higher-grade carbon found on offerings from Le Col and DMT, but it dealt with everything we threw at it during testing.
+The sole isn’t as stiff as the higher-grade carbon found on offerings from Le Col and DMT, but it dealt with everything I threw at it during testing.
 There’s venting in the soles and plenty of holes on the synthetic upper.

-They’re not the most breathable and we’d perhaps ask for a little more venting on the upper, but they’re fine for British weather.
 Two ATOP dials allow you to get the ideal amount of tension, while the tongue wraps around the foot nicely.
-These shoes bear the name of a gold medal-winning Olympic legend, and they deservedly take the top spot on the podium in this grouptest.
+These shoes bear the name of a gold medal-winning Olympic legend, and they deservedly take the top spot on the podium in this grouptest of the best road bike shoes.

-Verdict: Fantastic shoes that are incredibly good value
+Verdict: Fantastic shoes that are incredibly good value.

 Score: 91%